 - The trailers and the videos showing all of the cast's Ultras could fall under this.
 The Ultra videos implied that all the fighters would be getting a new rival in Super.
 When the game came out, only a select few (Ryu, Chun-Li, Guile, Cammy, C. Viper, and Seth) received a second Rival Battle, and some of ones shown in the trailers ended up in different locales.

 - Obvious Beta: The PlayStation 4 version of Ultra.
-Somehow, despite being ported from consoles that are 9 and 10 years old, respectively, at the time of its release, based on code that itself is over six years old, and already having an existing x86 codebase to work from (the PC version), whoever was in charge of the PS4 version managed to load the game with all sorts of problems.
-This includes graphical errors (Guile throwing invisible Sonic Booms), audio errors (background noise replacing fighter voice clips and sound effects), and glitches that don't show up on any of the other platforms (Evil Ryu missing an FADC into Ultra because he passes through the opponent upon activating the Ultra).
-This was the version of the game that was supposed to redeem the persistent input lag that plagued the PlayStation 3 version of SF4 but its incomplete state is causing tournament organizers to rethink using this version over the mainstay 360 version.
-While patches seem to have corrected many of these problems, it was still pretty incompetent to try and launch the game in such a state and expect no one to notice.
+Somehow, despite being ported from consoles that were 9 and 10 years old, respectively, at the time of its release, based on code that itself was over six years old, and already having an existing x86 codebase to work from (the PC version), whoever was in charge of the PS4 version managed to load the game with all sorts of problems.
+This included graphical errors (Guile throwing invisible Sonic Booms), audio errors (background noise replacing fighter voice clips and sound effects), and glitches that didn't show up on any of the other platforms (Evil Ryu missing an FADC into Ultra because he passes through the opponent upon activating the Ultra).
+This was the version of the game that was supposed to redeem the persistent input lag that plagued the PlayStation 3 version of SF4, but its incomplete state caused tournament organizers to rethink using this version over the mainstay 360 version.
+While patches corrected many of these problems, it was still pretty incompetent to try and launch the game in such a state and expect no one to notice.